rekindle-blog/rekindle-blog.github.io/_posts/2021-10-05-the-heart-is-deceitful-but-that-doesn-t-mean-feelings-are.md

 ---
 layout: post
-title: '"The Heart Is Deceitful," But That Doesn''t Mean Feelings Are'
+title: "\"The Heart Is Deceitful,\" But That Doesn't Mean Feelings Are"
 author: gheslop
+image: assets/images/heart.jpg
+featured: true
+hidden: false
 tags:
   - Matthew Elliot
   - Jeremiah 17:9
   - Logic
   - Reason
   - Sin
   - Emotion
   - Feeling
   - Heart
-image: assets/images/heart.jpg
-featured: false
-hidden: false

 ---
 Many years ago a friend asked this question on social media: "Why is our church so suspicious, and regularly dismissive, of feelings?"
 It didn’t take long for a mutual friend from our church to respond by quoting Jeremiah 17:9, "The heart is deceitful above all things, and desperately sick; who can understand it?"
 Take that, Charismatics.
 You see, the Christian faith is about objective facts rather than your unreliable feelings.
 Admittedly, at the time, I deemed this response adequate.
 For the prophet essentially says: 'Emotions and feelings are deceitful; who can understand them?'
 Only, he doesn’t.
 Below I will show why citing this text to make an argument against emotions is poor Bible handling.
 Then I will offer three suggestions for our thinking about the "heart" in the church.